 Salo is working to map and monitor forests worldwide by applying cutting edge analytics to high resolution, globally-available satellite imagery.
 Yet monitoring forests from space is a major challenge.
 It takes years of scientific and technical specialization—including massive computational resources—to process millions of satellite images and turn them into a useful, accurate data on forest loss, growth & health.

 We believe governments, non-profit organizations & other land owners implementing natural climate solutions should have access to the same technology and analytics available to companies and universities.
 Leveraging these technologies for conservation will help us work with nature in the fight against climate change, helping identify opportunities to implement natural climate solutions, monitor the effectiveness of new management practices & better predict where investing in conservation will have the biggest impact.

 Salo is building automated data processing systems to analyze large volumes of data from next-gen satellites using custom artificial intelligence algorithms.
-Similar algorithms have transformed other industries: farmers use real-time image analysis to identify healthy crops; music streaming services automatically identify songs we’ll love; and the internet is now indexed by AI.
+Similar algorithms have transformed other industries: farmers use real-time image analysis to identify healthy crops; music streaming services automatically identify songs we’ll love; and the internet is even indexed by AI.

-Using our high-throughput satellite analytics, we produce actionable data to support conservation and climate change mitigation.
+Using our high-throughput satellite analytics, we aim to produce actionable data to support conservation and climate change mitigation.
 What sets us apart from other analytics groups is our experience, our commitment to forest conservation & our dedication to mitigating climate change.
 We measure our success based on the area we help conserve and the CO2 we help remove from the atmosphere.